insideout10/wordlift-docs/docs/getting-started.rst

 How can you create an entity with WordLift?
 -------------------------------------------

-**Entities** in WordLift are web pages that describe the "things" you talk about on your website. **All entities are organized into a vocabulary within [WordPress](https://wordlift.io/entity/wordpress/)**.
+**Entities** in WordLift are web pages that describe the "things" you talk about on your website. **All entities are organized into a vocabulary within WordPress**.
 Each entity is a web page and corresponds to a data point that WordLift creates in the data network.

-Creating an entity with WordLift is clean.
+Creating an entity with WordLift is simple.
 To learn how to do it and start building your vocabulary, **watch the video here**.

 .. raw:: html

    <iframe src="//content.jwplatform.com/players/Eq57aiqy-Aq9gyX5k.html" width="960" height="540" frameborder="0" scrolling="auto"></iframe>

 **Entities help organize the content that you're writing. **As you annotate an article with an entity, **WordLift creates a relationship** between the article and entity so that a **computer can better understand it** and **you can build your Knowledge Graph**.

 ===============
 Overview